decrypto-org/ctx/nodejs/nodejs-ctx-defense.js/README.md

 }
 ```

-Use *ctxProtect* helper to use ctx on secrets:
+Use *ctxProtect* helper in your Handlebars template to use ctx on secrets:

 ```html
 {{ ctxProtect 'a secret' 'an origin' }}}